The Comprehensive Technical SEO Checklist

 Checking the uniqueness of the Title tag and the Description meta-tag can be automated with the help of our website audit tool.
 Here we are not touching upon the questions of how to fill out these document fields correctly, but only consider the technical aspect.

 5. Configuration of friendly URLs for the promoted website pages.
 It’s optimal to configure friendly URLs for all pages of the site.
 Quality control of the created URLs: we provide only the URL address to a colleague and ask him to describe what the page is devoted to.
+So you can try our URL checker to find out is friendly enough for Google.

 6. Create and verify the correctness of the 404 error operation.
 The response code for this page should be “404 Not Found”.
 The 404 error should be displayed for erroneous URLs in all website sections.
 The page should be designed similarly to the rest of the site.
 It also should not redirect once on a non-existent URL and help the user quickly find the desired page on the site (display basic links, search form).